wp-plugins/contact-form-7/README.txt

 == Upgrade Notice ==

 = 2.1 =
 Required WordPress version is changed to WordPress 2.8 and higher.
-Multilingualization functionality is changed and you don't need `[icl]` tags any more.
+Multilingualization functionality is improved and you don't need `[icl]` tags any more.